ywesseloh/application-tracker/frontend/README.md

 In Docker Compose this is passed as a build arg so the browser still calls the host-mapped backend (`localhost:8080`), not the Compose service name `backend`.

+Auth uses an HttpOnly refresh cookie, so the API client always sends `credentials: 'include'`.
+Backend CORS must allow the SPA origin (see backend docs).

 ## Docker

 Built from the repo root Compose file (`../docker-compose.yml`) or alone: